 This park is located in the heart of Zurich and is one of the most popular parks in the city.
 Platzspitz is well known for its picturesque setting and beautiful flowers.
 The park is also a great place to people-watch, as it is often full of meandering locals and tourists alike.

 In the summer, Platzspitz is the perfect place to relax in the sun or have a picnic.
-The park also has several playgrounds for children and is a great place to take a walk or run.
+The park also has several playgrounds for children and is a great place to walk or run.
 In the winter, the park transforms into a winter wonderland with an ice rink and a small sledding hill.

 The park is also a popular spot for New Year’s Eve, as it offers stunning views of the fireworks over the city.
 Although it is not the biggest park in Zurich, Platzspitz is still at the very heart of many locals and visitors.
-With the Swiss National Museum right beside you, you’ll forget this green escape is still in the city!
+With the Swiss National Museum beside you, you’ll forget this green escape is still in the city!

 23. Relax at Hürlimannbad and Spa